 (Other brands could technically rank among the best Micro Four Thirds cameras, such as Blackmagic and Z Cam, but really those are cine cams – so they're much more at home in our best cinema cameras guide.)

-The best Micro Four Thirds cameras are small and, more importantly, can make use of small lenses.
-This is a key advantage of the system – it walks the walk when it comes to portability, unlike larger-sensor mirrorless systems, which can feel very unbalanced with big lenses (even on otherwise small APS-C bodies).
+The best Micro Four Thirds cameras are small and, more importantly, can make use of small lenses as well.
+This is a key advantage of the system – it walks the walk when it comes to portability, unlike full frame or APS-C mirrorless systems that can feel very unbalanced with their larger lenses.

 Don't let the "OM-1" name fool you into thinking this is a camera from yesteryear – this packs the technology of tomorrow.
 The world's only IP53 weather-sealed camera, and the world's first Cross Quad Pixel AF camera, it is also packed with bleeding-edge computational photography tech, image stabilization that blows everything else out of the water, and ISO performance that promises parity with full frame sensors.

 However, the caveat is that this is only a 20.4MP sensor – albeit a stacked one, which can deliver 120fps shooting, 80MP pixel-shift stills and 4K 60p ProRes Raw video.
 You won't find this much firepower in another camera, even one twice the size.
-This is OM's new flagship, replacing both the OIympus OM-D E-M1 Mark III (opens in new tab) and OIympus OM-D E-M1X (opens in new tab) – and it's one of the most fantastic cameras we've ever used.
+This is OM's new flagship, replacing both the OIympus OM-D E-M1 Mark III and OIympus OM-D E-M1X – and it's one of the best all-round cameras I've ever used.

 Read more: OM System OM-1 review

-The Panasonic Lumix GH series has long been a favourite among filmmakers.
-Even with full-frame cameras grabbing attention, these MFT models still manage to stand on their own by offering an unrivalled suite of shooting options for the filmmaker.
-The most recent, and best yet, is the Panasonic Lumix GH6.
-Its video recording modes are too multitudinous to list here, but new highlights include: internal Apple ProRes 422 and ProRes 422 HQ, and internal Cinema 4K 4:2:0 10-Bit at 120fps.
+The Lumix GH series has long been a favorite among filmmakers – and the most recent, and best yet, is the Panasonic Lumix GH6.
+Its video recording modes are too multitudinous to list here, but highlights include internal Apple ProRes 422 and ProRes 422 HQ, and internal Cinema 4K 4:2:0 10-Bit at 120fps.
 Obviously, the GH6 is a true powerhouse for video – and it's not just "good for Micro Four Thirds", it's good for any camera of any format.

 Read more: Olympus OM-D E-M1 X review